Spotted Owl - Photo from USDA Forest Service

 Species List/ESA Listing Information

 Western DPS Yellow-billed Cuckoo Listed by USFWS.
 On October 3, 2014, the USFWS issued a final rule to list the western DPS yellow-billed cuckoo (Coccyzus americanus) as threatened.
-This final rule becomes effective November 3, 2014.
 The critical habitat designation is expected later this year, but no critical habitat has been proposed in Washington.
 Yellow-billed cuckoos are associated with large stands of mature riparian forest.
 The species is considered rare in Washington.

 Oregon Spotted Frog Listed by USFWS.
 On August 29, 2014, the USFWS issued a final rule to list the Oregon spotted frog (Rana pretiosa) as threatened.
-This final rule became effective September 29, 2014.
 The critical habitat designation is expected later this year.
 Oregon spotted frogs are associated with slow-moving or still waters.
 In Washington, they are known from Whatcom, Skagit, Thurston, Skamania, and Klickitat counties.